 About 10 years ago, David says, a group of Lindblom students engaged in a year-long project that won an Outstanding Entry in African-American History Award at the National History Day Finals in Maryland for detailing how Lindblom was “forced” to integrate in the mid-1960s.
 This was despite the occasional Black students who attended the school as far back as the early 1920s.

 “Their project discussed several race riots at the school and how in the space of about five years between 1968 and 1973, the West Englewood neighborhood Lindblom is located in became predominantly Black as whites fled the area in droves,” David explains.

 “Lindblom is only three miles from Marquette Park, where Dr. Martin Luther King was hit by a brick while marching in 1966, around the time Lindblom was integrating, so you know that the new influx of Black students was not met with open arms.

 “But, through good, bad, ups and downs, Lindblom has managed to make it for a century and not many Chicago public schools can claim that.
 This is a terrific project to work on and I’m proud to be part of it.
 But at the same time, we’re on the clock with a lot of work to do, so we need a lot of that Lindblom ingenuity and resilience to kick in to get this done.
 But, we’ll get there.
 As individuals, we are all obviously different people.
 But as Lindblom Eagles, we are united as one.
 Swoop Swoop!
 Boom Boom!
 Lindblom, baby!”

-(If you feel The Lindblom 100-Year History Project is worth completing, please click here to donate: Lindblom 100-Year History Project GoFundMe Campaign)
+(If you feel The Lindblom 100-Year History Project is worth completing and printing, please click here to donate: Lindblom 100-Year History Project GoFundMe Campaign)